Israel launches 'extensive' new ground operations in Gaza as airstrikes kill at least 103 people

-DEIR AL-BALAH, Gaza Strip (AP) — Israel launched "extensive" new ground operations in the Gaza Strip while airstrikes in a new offensive killed at least 103 people, including dozens of children, overnight and into Sunday, hospitals and medics said — and forced northern Gaza's main hospital to close.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel launched "extensive" new ground operations in the Gaza Strip while airstrikes in its new offensive killed at least 103 people, including dozens of children, overnight and into Sunday, hospitals and medics said.
+The strikes forced northern Gaza's main hospital to close.

-Israel on Saturday launched the offensive — the largest since it shattered a ceasefire in March — with the aims of seizing territory and displacing hundreds of thousands of Palestinians.
+Israel began the offensive — the largest since it shattered a ceasefire in March — on Saturday with the aim of seizing territory and displacing hundreds of thousands of Palestinians.

-Israel is pressuring Hamas to agree to a temporary ceasefire, one that would free hostages from Gaza, but wouldn’t necessarily end the war.
-Hamas says it wants a full withdrawal of Israeli forces and a pathway to ending the war as part of any deal.
+Israel is pressuring Hamas to agree to a temporary ceasefire, one that would free hostages from Gaza but wouldn’t necessarily end the war.
+Hamas says it wants a full withdrawal of Israeli forces and a path to ending the war as part of any deal.

+“When the Jews want a truce, Hamas refuses, and when Hamas wants a truce, the Jews refuse it.
+Both sides agree to exterminate the Palestinian people,” said Jabaliya resident Abu Mohammad Yassin, who was among those fleeing the new offensive on foot or in donkey carts.
+“For God’s sake, have mercy on us.
+We are tired of displacement.”

-Israel's military, which recently called up tens of thousands of reservists, said that the ground operations are throughout the north and south of the Palestinian territory.
+Israel's military, which recently called up tens of thousands of reservists, said the ground operations are throughout the north and south of the Palestinian territory.
+It wasn't immediately clear whether any areas were designated as safe.

-Before the announcement, airstrikes killed more than 48 people in and around the southern city of Khan Younis, some hitting houses and tents sheltering displaced people, according to Nasser Hospital, which said that it struggled to count the dead because of the condition of the bodies.
-Eighteen children and 13 women were among them, spokesperson Weam Fares said.
+Before the announcement, airstrikes killed more than 48 people — including 18 children and 13 women — in and around the southern city of Khan Younis, according to Nasser Hospital, which said it struggled to count the dead because of the condition of bodies.

-In northern Gaza, a strike on a home in the built-up Jabaliya refugee camp killed nine members of a family, according to the Gaza Health Ministry's emergency services.
-Another strike on a residence in Jabaliya killed 10, including seven children and a woman, according to the civil defense, which operates under the Hamas-run government.
+In northern Gaza, a strike on a home in Jabaliya killed nine members of a family, according to the Gaza Health Ministry's emergency services.
+Another strike on a residence there killed 10, including seven children and a woman, according to the civil defense, which operates under the Hamas-run government.

 Israel's military had no immediate comment.
 Its statement announcing the ground operations said preliminary strikes over the past week killed dozens of militants and struck more than 670 targets.
 Israel blames civilian casualties on Hamas because the militant group operates from civilian areas.